Saving lives through IoT and agile software development

 The challenge

-The main challenges we identified were to provide a simple and intuitive onboarding and app design tailored for the target group and technically to secure system communications using the FHIR standard for health care data exchange and ECG decoding and interoperability using the ISO 22077 standard.
+The main challenges we identified were to provide a simple and intuitive onboarding and app design tailored for the target group and technically to secure system communications using the FHIR standard for health care data exchange, ECG decoding and interoperability using the ISO 22077 standard.

 Doctor web portal